aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

     development of Aptos infrastructure (e.g. explorers, wallets, API services, blockchain services, etc.).

--   Core contributors - World class research and development of the network and its infrastructure is paramount to the mission of the Aptos blockchain to provide a safe, scalable, and upgradeable web3 infrastructure for billions of people worldwide.
+-   Core contributors - World-class research and development of the network and its infrastructure are paramount to the mission of the Aptos blockchain to provide a safe, scalable, and upgradeable web3 infrastructure for billions of people worldwide.